chenchiaho/MyDemoApp/README.md

 # Demo Weather Application

-This is a personal project that demostrates my current knowledge of Kotlin and Android App development.
+This is a personal project that demonstrates my current knowledge of Kotlin and Android App development.

 ## Weather Application